itspladd/battleship/README.md

 # battleship
-An online, (hopefully) multiplayer Battleship
+An online, multiplayer Battleship clone.

+## CURRENTLY IN DEVELOPMENT
+Check out the **Issues** tab to see what I'm working on!